 Thanksgiving is a national holiday in the USA.
 It’s celebrated every year on the fourth Thursday of November, and originated as a harvest festival.
-To get you in the mood for the celebrations, here’s 11 festive facts about Thanksgiving…
+To get you in the mood for the celebrations, here’s 11 fun and festive facts about Thanksgiving…

 There is no actual record of turkey being eaten at the first Thanksgiving which was celebrated in 1621.
 It was celebrated over three days and it was said that Venison, Duck, Goose, Oysters, Lobster, Eel and Fish were likely served, alongside pumpkins and cranberries.